renpy/renpy/sphinx/source/config.rst

 -------------------

 Ren'Py has a number of variables that set the default values of preferences.
-Please see the section on :ref:`preference variables <preference-variables>` for more information on how to set defaults for various preferences.
+Please see the section on :doc:`preference variables <preferences>` for more information on how to set defaults for various preferences.

 Occasionally Used